alvo254/start-wars/README.md

 Inspecting the Policy
 If we run cilium endpoint list again we will see that the pods with the label org=empire and class=deathstar now have ingress policy enforcement enabled as per the policy above.

+Unlike layer 3 and layer 4 policies, violation of layer 7 rules does not result in packet drops.
+Instead, if possible, an application protocol specific access denied message is crafted and returned, e.g. an HTTP 403 access denied is sent back for HTTP requests which violate the policy, or a DNS REFUSED response for DNS requests.